vikrantchaudharyy/mr_robot/hacking_notes.md

   - STA Nonce
   - EAPOL
   - Payload
-- we matches our generated our MIC with retrieved MIC
+- we matches our generated MIC with retrieved MIC
 - MIC is used by access point to verifiy if password is correct or not
 - **Capturing the WPA / WPA2 handshape**
 ```